 A salt (saline) solution is injected into the interior of the uterus through the cervix during ultrasonography so that the interior is distended and abnormalities can be seen more easily.
 If the solution flows into the fallopian tubes, the tubes are not blocked.

 Sonohysterography is quick and does not require an anesthetic.
 It is considered safer than hysterosalpingography because it does not require radiation or injection of a contrast agent.
-However, it may not always be as accurate.
+However, its accuracy depends on the skill of the practitioner doing the test.

 Instruments inserted through the laparoscope may also be used to dislodge or remove abnormal tissue in the pelvis.